Multiple testing under negative dependence: Notions of negative dependence

-If $\mathbf X$ is negatively Gaussian dependent, then $\mathbf X$ has negative association, implying negative lower orthant dependence and weak negative dependence; see \citet[Section 3.4]{JP83} and also Lemma~\ref{lem:gaussian} in Section~\ref{sec:gaussian}.
-The statement on negative orthant dependence can be verified by Slepian's lemma~\citep{S62}.
+If $\mathbf X$ is negatively Gaussian dependent, then $\mathbf X$ has both negative association and negative regression dependence, implying negative lower orthant dependence and weak negative dependence; see \citet[Section 3.4]{JP83} and also Lemma~\ref{lem:gaussian} in Section~\ref{sec:gaussian}.
+The statement on negative orthant dependence can be verified directly by Slepian's lemma~\citep{S62}.